Magnolia Lane Plantation

 Stories

 Stories are just that.
 Stories and personal accounts that have been reported about the location.
+This section could also contain research notes as well.

 A form of silent rebellion, the slaves at Magnolia often used voodoo to cast evil wishes on their oppressive masters.
 The enslaved blacksmiths were tasked with forming the metal Christian crosses that marked the Lecomte family graves.
 While the crosses were beautifully ornate, they also included West African voodoo symbols hidden within the design.

-Added by: mmizenko on 09/24/2014 DB#:1145
+Added by: mmizenko on 09/24/2014 DB#: 1145

 Source(s):